What is Asset Finance?

 Lenders will usually use assets such as specialised equipment or machinery, company vehicles, any property the company may own and even accounts receivable.

 These assets are used to guarantee the loan repayment.
-In other words, if the borrowing company is unable to pay back the loan in full or on time, the asset-based finance lender will seize the asset (or assets) and sell them on to recuperate their loss.
+In other words, if the borrowing company is unable to pay back the loan in full or on time, the asset-based finance lender will seize the asset (or assets) and sell them in order to recuperate their loss.

 Asset and Asset-based Finance Together

 Asset finance and Asset-based finance can also be used in tandem.
-If you are a start-up company with minimal working capital, or perhaps an established business struggling with liquid capital or cash flow problems, you can use asset-based finance to purchase equipment.
+If you are a start-up dental practice with minimal working capital, or perhaps an established practice struggling with liquid capital or cash flow problems, you can use asset-based finance to purchase equipment.

 In these cases, businesses use the asset itself which they are borrowing to buy as the collateral.
 For instance, you may be a dentist opening your first dental practice and you need to purchase expensive x-ray machines.